 Caroline graduated with a bachelor’s degree in Applied Science (Physiotherapy) from the University of Sydney in 2004.

-Find out more about Aiden soon.
+Learn more about Aiden soon.

-Find out more about Alex soon.
+Learn more about Alexandra soon.

-Find out more about Kirby soon.
+Learn more about Kirby soon.

 Kirstie is a physiotherapist who works with individuals in the private setting as well as community setting who have recently been discharged from hospital and have deteriorated in some form, whether it be reduced balance or strength.
 She incorporates manual therapy as well as functional balance and strength exercises to help them achieve their goals again.